Looking for a new place to explore not too far from home? Mark your calendar for a family trip over to Ann Arbor, one of our mitten’s must-see cities.

 Spend an afternoon with the family at the AADL and explore all it has to offer.
 Aside from the art collection and seasonal exhibits, ongoing programs just for kids include baby playgroups, preschool storytimes, cool crafts, movies, games and contests.
-They’ve even got awesome resources for guests to check out – like science kits, Family Field Guides, unusual musical gadgets and telescopes.
-And don’t forget to look for fairy doors hidden throughout the children’s section!
+They’ve even got awesome resources for guests to check out and hidden fairy doors, too.
 Keep in mind that non-residents can pay to get a library card, too.

 - Address: 220 E. Ann St., Ann Arbor